Last Updated: January 20, 2021.

 Our Policy Toward Children

-Our Services are not directed to minors and we do not knowingly collect Personal Information, including Health Information from children under 13 (and in certain jurisdictions under the age of 16).
-If we learn that we have collected Personal Information or Health Information directly from a child under 13 (and in certain jurisdictions under the age of 16) we will take steps to delete such information from our files as soon as possible.
+Our Services are not specifically directed to minors and we do not knowingly collect Personal Information, including Health Information from children under 13 (and, where applicable, in certain jurisdictions under the age of 16) except where that Personal Information is provided by an authorized parent or guardian and/or pursuant to an authorized parent's or guardian's consent, such as through an ICF.
+If we learn that we have collected Personal Information or Health Information directly from a child under 13 (and, where applicable in certain jurisdictions, under the age of 16) without any necessary consent from an authorized parent or guardian, we will take steps to delete such information from our files as soon as possible.

 "Employee" refers to any current, temporary, permanent, prospective or former employee, director, contractor, worker or retiree of TrialSpark or its subsidiaries worldwide.